eCommerce

 The catalog and orders are available to external systems, mobile apps, and headless frontends

-Ready-made editions for every scale (Standard to Enterprise)
+Editions for scale (Standard to Enterprise)

 the license scales with the project without a platform migration